orhun/binsider/website/src/content/docs/extras/library.md

 state.run_command(command, sender.clone())?;
 ```

 See the [demo example](https://github.com/orhun/binsider/blob/main/examples/demo.rs) for the full code.
+You can run it by `cargo run --example demo`.